EugeneKrapivin/ComoEngineeringBlogPosts/Long names and paths in Windows.md

   _In_  LPCTSTR lpFileName
 );
 ```
-We will use the unicode counterparts of these functions that are suffixed with 'W'.
+We'll use the unicode counterparts of these functions that are suffixed with 'W'.
 Another function we will use is:
 ```language-c
 DWORD WINAPI GetLastError(void);